-Council Members choosing to receive reimbursement of expenses in accordance with the provision of this policy should submit the appropriate Reimbursement of Expenses Form to the Chief Executive Officer, together with supporting documentation, within three (3) calendar months after the month in which the expenses were incurred, and by 15 July of the next financial year, in order to facilitate the finalisation of the annual financial statements
+Council Members choosing to receive reimbursement of expenses in accordance with the provision of this policy should submit the appropriate Reimbursement of Expenses Form to the Chief Executive Officer, together with supporting documentation, within three (3) calendar months after the month in which the expenses were incurred, and by 15 July of the next financial year, in order to facilitate the finalisation of the annual financial statements a.
+All Allowances and Fees shall be paid automatically unless a Council Member has advised the Chief Executive Officer in writing that he/she does not want to claim any or part of those Fees, Allowances, and entitlements.

-41.3 10.3 Conditions Relating to Payment of Fees and Allowances
+11.3 10.3 Conditions Relating to Payment of Fees and Allowances